 Where can I have a go?

-We have around 250 members and we organise around 30 events a year, including our monthly Saturday Series aimed at newcomers, larger regional and national events for experienced orienteers competing in national leagues (and newcomers too), plus various training sessions and activities including our summer evening series.
+We have around 250 members and we organise around 30 events a year, including our monthly Saturday Series aimed at juniors and newcomers, larger regional and national events for experienced orienteers competing in national leagues (and newcomers too), plus various training sessions and activities including our summer evening series.

 Why not come along to one of our Saturday Series events to experience the excitement of a proper orienteering event.
 We have coaches and experienced orienteers available to get you started at your first event and there are always plenty of people trying the sport for the first time.